 - Changing character size

 The text size of a graphic entity is modified using the

 font_sizeproperty.
 It is a scalar specifying the displayed character size.

-The Scilab character size is different from the point size.
+The Scilab character size is different from the Java size.
 Here is the equivalence between the two scales.

 The character size might not be an integer.
 In this case, the result depends on the entities

 'on'then the displayed font size is interpolated between the two closest integer.
-For example, a font size of 2.5 displays characters of 13pt.
+For example, a font size of 2.5 displays characters with a Java size of 13.
 If

 'off'then the displayed font size is truncated to its integer part.
-For example, a font size of 2.5 displays characters of 12pt.
+For example, a font size of 2.5 displays characters using a Java size of 12.